Hot Tub & Spa Financing [Your Go-To Expert Guide]

 Again, good for intermittent needs like home improvement project, a home equity loan acts much like a second mortgage with similar rates and can be secured through your mortgage lender as well as other lenders, banks, or credit unions.
 Be aware that these loans may have closing costs associated with them just as a mortgage does.

-Advantages of home equity loans typically include lower interest rates as compared to credit cards and other loan types (since they’re closer to actual mortgage rates), longer terms like mortgages, and the ability to borrow greater sums as long as you have the equity to cover it.
+Advantages of home equity loans for spa finance typically include lower interest rates as compared to credit cards and other loan types (since they’re closer to actual mortgage rates), longer terms like mortgages, and the ability to borrow greater sums as long as you have the equity to cover it.

 A personal loan is simply money borrowed from a lender that’s repaid with interest in monthly installments over a set time period without anything but your credit to secure it.
 Personal loans generally have fixed-rates dependent on your credit score and history and offer another option for new or unanticipated events, as many home improvement projects turn out to be.
 You can apply for these loans through most financial institutions like banks and credit unions in addition to more non-traditional lenders online.